-How to Create a User Manual in Word
+How to Create a Manual in Word (Step-by-Step Guide)

-Unlocking the full potential of a product or service can seem like solving a big jigsaw puzzle with missing pieces.
+Unlocking the full potential of a product or service can feel like solving a puzzle with missing pieces.

-In this blog, we’ll discuss how to create a user manual in Word, explore some examples of user manual templates, and understand the role of user manual software
+In this blog, we’ll walk through how to create a user manual in Word, look at useful template examples, and explore when it makes sense to use dedicated user manual software.

 What Is a User Manual?